Ball valve

-In the case that a ball valve is used for cryogenics or product that may expand inside of the ball, there is a vent drilled into the upstream side of the valve.
+For cryogenic fluids, or product that may expand inside of the ball, there is a vent drilled into the upstream side of the valve.
 This is referred to as a vented ball.

 A ball valve should not be confused with a "ball-check valve", a type of check valve that uses a solid ball to prevent undesired backflow.

 Other types of quarter-turn valves include the butterfly valve and plug valve and freeze proof ball valve.

 Types

 There are five general body styles of ball valves: single body, three-piece body, split body, top entry, and welded.
 The difference is based on how the pieces of the valve—especially the casing that contains the ball itself—are manufactured and assembled.
 The valve operation is the same in each case.

 The one-piece bodies provide a very rigid construction, in some versions the ball is removable from the valve without taking the entire valve out of the line however multi-piece bodies offer greater scope for ingenuity of design.